This post may contain affiliate links. Read our disclosure here.

 Anyone fans of the envelope budget method?
 This app is a digital version of that system.
 You can use it across different platforms (computer, mobile, etc.) and with different members of the family, so you and your spouse can really be on the same page with spending.

 GoodBudget is free to download and free to use.
+They do have an advanced version that is $7 a month or $60 annually.

 See more frugal living ideas!